R-Lum/Luminescence/README.md

 ## License

 The Luminescence package is licensed under the GPLv3.
-See these files in the inst directory for additional details:
+See these files in the main directory for additional details:

 - LICENSE - Luminescence package license (GPLv3)